Does Sunscreen Expire? Sunscreen Expiration Explained

 According to the EWG sunscreen guide, mineral sunscreen is the healthiest and safest choice for everyone (including the coral reefs!).
 We agree.

 But a hypoallergenic mineral sunscreen is especially important if you have easily irritated skin.
-Opt for a non-nano zinc oxide sunscreen, like Babo Botanicals Clear Zinc Sunscreen Lotion SPF 30.
+Opt for a zinc oxide sunscreen, like Babo Botanicals Clear Zinc Sunscreen Lotion SPF 30.
 Our unique, clear formula is made with skin-soothing certified organic oils.

 Plus, there’s something for every member of your family!
 We’ve even got your littlest ones covered with SPF 50 Baby Skin Mineral Sunscreen.